 BEFORE ME, the undersigned Notary and in the presence of the undersigned competent witnesses, personally came and appeared,

-LRCI, Inc., ("Grantor"), whose address is P.O.
+LRCI, Inc., a Delaware corporation ("Grantor"), whose address is P.O.
 Box 1188, Houston, Texas 77251-1188, through its undersigned duly authorized representative; and,

-SORRENTO PIPELINE COMPANY, LLC, a Texas Limited Liability Company ("Grantee") whose address is P. O. Box 4324, Houston, TX 77210-4324 through its undersigned duly authorized representative.
+SORRENTO PIPELINE COMPANY, LLC, a Texas Limited Liability Company ("Grantee") whose address is P. O. Box 4324, Houston, TX 77210-4324, appearing through its sole member, ENTERPRISE PRODUCTS OPERATING, LP, appearing, in turn, through its general partner, ENTERPRISE PRODUCTS, GP, LLC, through its undersigned attorney-in-fact, Paul D. Lair, pursuant to a Power of Attorney dated________________, from ENTERPRISE PRODUCTS, GP, LLC, in favor of Paul D. Lair, which Power of Attorney has not bee revoked or rescinded.

 Grantor declares that under the covenants, terms, conditions, provisions and stipulations hereinafter recited, it does by these presents hereby grant, transfer, convey and deliver unto Grantee, here present and accepting this Grant, and possession and delivery of a certain servitude of right of use under and across the following described property owned by Grantor situated in Assumption Parish, Louisiana, to-wit: